tdwg/website/conferences/2023/session-list/index.md

 ### SYM02 Building bridges: Mapping from, to and between TDWG standards

 Session type
-: Symposium of lightning talks (5-10 min) depending on number of submissions; unsolicited presentations considered ([related workshop](#wksh-02-building-bridges-mapping-from-to-and-between-tdwg-standards) to follow)
+: Symposium of lightning talks (5-10 min) depending on number of submissions; unsolicited presentations considered; [related workshop](#wksh-02-building-bridges-mapping-from-to-and-between-tdwg-standards) to follow

 Organizers
-: David Fichtmueller, BGBM, Berlin, Berlin, Germany, <d.fichtmueller@bgbm.org>; Holly Little, National Museum of Natural History, Smithsonian Institution, Washington D.C., United States of America, <LittleH@si.edu>; Mareike Petersen, Museum für Naturkunde Berlin, Leibniz Institute for Evolution and Biodiversity Science, Berlin, Germany, <Mareike.Petersen@mfn.berlin>
+: David Fichtmueller, Botanic Garden and Botanical Museum Berlin, Freie Universität Berlin, Berlin, Germany, <d.fichtmueller@bgbm.org>; Holly Little, National Museum of Natural History, Smithsonian Institution, Washington D.C., United States of America, <LittleH@si.edu>; Mareike Petersen, Museum für Naturkunde Berlin, Leibniz Institute for Evolution and Biodiversity Science, Berlin, Germany, <Mareike.Petersen@mfn.berlin>

 TDWG offers a large variety of standards, covering many aspects of geo- and biodiversity sciences.
 Each standard has its own purpose and area of focus, but there are always conceptual overlaps between them.
 Being able to systematically express and document those overlaps in the form of mappings is important for their interoperability, e.g., when merging data from different sources given in different standards.
 Mappings also help people who are familiar with one standard to better understand other standards with which they are less accustomed.